-June Brown: EastEnders veteran dies aged 95
+June Brown: EastEnders' Dot Cotton dies aged 95

 - Published